osisoft/Edge-Data-Store-Docs/content/troubleshooting/troubleshooting.md

 ### OMF ingress logging

 Ingress logging messages provide a record of ingress events.
-To capture the most information for troubleshooting, follow these steps:
+To capture the most information for troubleshooting:

 1. Refer to [System-level logging configuration](xref:systemloggingConfiguration) to set logging parameters.